ptvan/ATACseq/README.md

 - [bedtools](https://bedtools.readthedocs.io/en/latest/)
 - [deeptools](https://deeptools.readthedocs.io/en/latest/)
 - [MACS](https://github.com/macs3-project/MACS) currently `macs3` at the time of this workflow's completion
-- [picard](https://broadinstitute.github.io/picard/) _optional_ if you prefer to use it instead of `samtools` for removing duplicate reads, see `picard.nf`
+- [picard](https://broadinstitute.github.io/picard/) _optional_ if you prefer to use it instead of `samtools` for removing duplicate reads, uncomment in the appropriate line in `main.nf`

 ## Preparation

-1. Install bowtie2 index appropriate for your species after creating them from scratch or downloading from [here](https://benlangmead.github.io/aws-indexes/bowtie)
+1. Install `bowtie2` index appropriate for your species after creating them from scratch or downloading from [here](https://benlangmead.github.io/aws-indexes/bowtie)
 2. Similarly, install blacklist files appropriate for your species from [here](https://github.com/Boyle-Lab/Blacklist) in a `Databases_directory/`
 3. Create `FASTQ_directory/` where your input FASTQs reside and `output_directory/` where you want outputs to go